Huegoxaga/notes/cloud-services/aws.md

 - The access log is the custom log that can be used to store cutomized formatted log.
   - It support log with `CLF`, `JSON`, `CSV`, and `XML` format.
   - only the `$context` variable can be used to access requrest info.
+- the `Lambda Proxy` need to be enabled in the `Integration Request` setting to pass URL parameters to the event argument of the associated lambda function

 ## Amplify